A research project conducted by MOBA and partners in 2022

 Findings on the potential demand and supply for new housing solutions

-The detailed results of our research are summarized in the following two reports: • Investor Report (download, 24 MB) • Full Research Report (coming soon) Both are free for download.
+The detailed results of our research are summarized in the following two reports: • Investor Report (download, 24 MB) • Full Research Report (download, 14 MB) Both are free for download.

 The political and economic turnover in the early 1990s propelled the region of Central and South-Eastern Europe (CSEE) from state socialism to a liberal market economy.
 Like most other areas of the economy, the housing sector underwent rapid privatization and marketization, and there has been very little public engagement ever since in the field of housing – except for programs supporting the middle classes’ access to homeownership.
 These factors have led to more profound housing-related problems than in other European countries.